-At Howard Stein Hudson (HSH), we believe that the Complete Streets Prioritization process is an opportunity for a comprehensive and holistic look at the unique needs of each community.
+At HSH, we believe that the Complete Streets Prioritization process is an opportunity for a comprehensive and holistic look at the unique needs of each community.
 We utilize several innovative tools to understand existing conditions and the effect proposed projects will have.
 Together, these tools allow us to answer three key planning questions: Where are existing conditions deficient?
 What are the community's priorities?
 And finally, where is the demand?

 With a focus on pedestrians and bicyclists, our data collection and analysis develop a complex understanding of where conditions are unsafe, uncomfortable, or inaccessible, as well as where safe and comfortable routes can be best utilized to expand the pedestrian and bicycle networks.
 Community and municipal input contribute local expertise to the project identification and selection processes and informs an understanding of the community's values.
 Equity assessments focus on the neighborhoods most in need of transportation networks and facility improvements.
-Finally, https://www.town.duxbury.ma.us/sites/g/files/vyhlif3056/f/uploads/camp wing conservation area trail map.pdf.
+Finally, measures of network latent demand provide an understanding of project opportunities and are another important factor for consideration within the prioritization process.

-11 Town of Duxbury.
+&lt;sup>10 Town of Duxbury.
 "Camp Wing Conservation Area."
 Duxbury Conservation Commission, n.d.